lyndon025/playtested/src/content/article/2023-05-27-hack-investigate-uncover-the-truth--first-impressions---cyber-manhunt.md

 ---
-title: "Hack, investigate, uncover the truth | First Impressions - Cyber Manhunt"
+author: lyndonguitar
+category: Review
-description: "Cyber Manhunt is a PC hacking-themed game that has recently made its way onto the Android platform, offering players an immersive experience as they step into the shoes of a skilled hacker, recently hired by a corporation.
-I was able to test a trial version of the game, and play the prologue plus the first mission."
+description: Cyber Manhunt is a PC hacking-themed game that has recently made its way onto the Android platform, offering players an immersive experience as they step into the shoes of a skilled hacker, recently hired by a corporation.
+I was able to test a trial version of the game, and play the prologue plus the first mission.
+featured: false
 pubDate: 2023-05-27
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "cyber-manhunt"]
+tags:
-featured: false
+- taptap
+- cyber-manhunt
-thumb: ""
+thumb: ''
+title: Hack, investigate, uncover the truth | First Impressions - Cyber Manhunt
 ---

 Cyber Manhunt is a PC hacking-themed game that has recently made its way onto the Android platform, offering players an immersive experience as they step into the shoes of a skilled hacker, recently hired by a corporation.
 I was able to test a trial version of the game, and play the prologue plus the first mission.